 - 2 tablespoons olive oil

-- 2 cups of fresh corn kernels, or substitute frozen
+- 2 cups of fresh or frozen corn kernels

 - 1 teaspoon chopped fresh dill

 - ½ teaspoon sea salt